Domestic violence or abuse can happen to anyone. Find out how to recognise the signs and where to get help.

 Neglect

-Neglect happens when a child or young, elderly or dependent person does not have enough:
+Neglect happens when a child or young, elderly or dependent person is deprived of:

 - food